StrangeBeeCorp/docs/docs/flow/user-guides/access-trigger-payload.md

 * `trigger_id`: The identifier of the trigger that started the run, or of the user for a manual run
 * `triggered_at`: The UTC timestamp of when the run was triggered

+A *Scheduler* trigger adds no fields beyond these.

 ## Additional fields from a *Webhook* trigger

 * `body`: The JSON body of the incoming request